WGAN: History

-WGAN was founded in 1938 by Guy Gannett Publishing, a past owner of the Portland Press Herald daily newspaper.
-It was Portland's second radio station after 970 WCSH (now co-owned WZAN) which signed on in 1925.
+WGAN went on the air August 3, 1938.
+It was founded by the Portland Broadcasting System, a subsidiary of Guy Gannett Publishing, owner of the Portland Press Herald daily newspaper.
+WGAN was Portland's second radio station after WCSH (now co-owned WZAN) which signed on in 1925.
 WGAN had its studios in the Columbia Hotel and originally broadcast on 640 kHz at 500 watts.
-It was a daytimer, required to go off the air at sunset in Los Angeles, because it shared AM 640 with Class I-A KFI, the dominant clear channel station.
+It was a daytimer, required to go off the air at sunset in Los Angeles, because it shared AM 640 with Class I-A station KFI, the dominant clear channel station.

-WGAN was a CBS Network affiliate, carrying its schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio".
+WGAN was an affiliate of the Columbia Broadcasting System (CBS), carrying the CBS Radio Network schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio".
 After the enactment of the North American Regional Broadcasting Agreement (NARBA) in 1941, WGAN moved to 560 kHz.
 It got a power boost to 5,000 watts and could broadcast around the clock.

-In 1954, WGAN gained a companion television station, WGAN-TV 13, and in 1967, a co-owned FM station, 102.9 WGAN-FM (now WBLM).
+In 1954, WGAN gained a companion television station, WGAN-TV (channel 13), and in 1967, a co-owned FM station, WGAN-FM 102.9 (now WBLM).
 When network programming moved from radio to television, WGAN began airing a full service, middle of the road format of popular music, news and sports.

-Until the early 1980s, Gannett's Portland operations owned the major daily newspaper, the CBS television station, 102.9 WGAN-FM and 560 WGAN, two of the city's top radio stations.
-Channel 13 was later renamed WGME when WGAN-AM-FM were sold to Taylor Communications in 1983.
-In 1987, WGAN was sold by Taylor to Saga Communications, its present owner.
+Until the early 1980s, Gannett's Portland operations owned the major daily newspaper, the CBS television station, WGAN-FM and WGAN, two of the city's top radio stations.
+Channel 13 was later renamed WGME-TV when WGAN-AM-FM were sold to Taylor Communications in 1983.
+In 1987, WGAN was sold by Taylor to Saga Communications.
 Saga increased the talk programming and decreased the music shows, eventually evolving WGAN to a full time talk format.

 On May 27, 2014, WGAN began simulcasting on FM translator W288CU 105.5 FM, via sister station WMGX's HD2 subchannel.

-On August 22, 2019, WGAN also began simulcasting on FM translator W253DA 98.5 FM.
-With the new translator on 98.5, the 105.5 translator switched to an oldies format in the fall.
+On August 22, 2019, WGAN also began simulcasting on FM translator W253DA 98.5 FM, but antenna issues forced that facility off the air after one week and delayed plans to launch a new format on the 105.5 translator.
+The move was completed that November, allowing the 105.5 translator to switch to an oldies format.

 In March 2020, morning co-host Ken Altshuler was fired, followed in April with weekend morning host John McDonald's termination.
 Altshuler had been with WGAN for 18 years, and McDonald for 25.